 Treat yourself to a JFK two-fer, starting with a stop in Boston at his Brookline birth home.
 The 35th president took his first steps at the house on Beals Street.
 From November through mid-May, tours are available by appointment only, but well worth it for Kennedy-heads who want to see where little Jack spit up on the family Davenport.

-Next step is to head for Cape Cod.
-Bus tickets from Boston to Hyannis run an average price of $21.
+Next step is to head for Cape Cod, where you’ll find the village of Hyannis within the town of Barnstable (enough place names for you?).
+Bus tickets from Boston to Barnstable run an average price of $21.

 Although calling it a “compound” conjures images of Waco, in reality, the Kennedy Compound in Hyannis, Mass., is just a six-acre stretch of beachfront property in Cape Cod comprising three large houses.
 John F. Kennedy spent summers here as a boy, burying Bobby in the sand.
 It would later become the headquarters for his 1960 presidential campaign.
 Because the property is privately owned, you can’t tour the houses, but you can creep on them from the beach.

 Next up: Newport.
-On average, bus tickets from Hyannis to Newport cost about $32.
+On average, bus tickets from Barnstable to Newport cost about $32.

 4. Newport, R.I.